django-cms/django-cms/docs/how_to/09-custom_plugins.rst

 3. **Create Migrations**:

    Generate the necessary database migrations to reflect the new model.
-Do not apply yet, since the migrations will need an additional script to run.
+Do not apply them yet, since the migrations will need an additional script to run.

    .. code-block:: bash